 Again, SEOquake still offers you the ability to download this information in a .CSV file.

-You can access the backlinks profile in the Backlinks overview report.
+You can access the backlink monitoring in the Backlinks overview report.
 This is a feature SEMrush added to SEOquake in 2016 and allows you to access backlink information on root domains, domains, and specific URLs.

 Since this data is pulled from SEMrush, you will need to connect your SEOquake plugin to a free SEMrush account.
 It’s easy and takes about two minutes to complete.